YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * If gtm_boolean evaluates to an integer one (1), YottaDB enables VIEW "FULL_BOOLEAN" compilation, which means that YottaDB ensures that within a Boolean expression, all side effect expression atoms, extrinsic functions ($$), external functions ($&), and $INCREMENT() execute in left-to-right order.

 * If gtm_boolean evaluates to an integer two (2), YottaDB enables VIEW "FULL_BOOLWARN" behavior, which means that YottaDB not only evaluates Boolean expressions like "FULL_BOOLEAN" but produces a BOOLSIDEFFECT warning when it encounters Boolean expressions that may induce side-effects; that is: expressions with side effects after the first Boolean operator - extrinsic functions, external calls, and $INCREMENT().

+**gtm_chset** determines the mode in which YottaDB compiles and operates.
+If it has a value of "UTF-8", YottaDB assumes that strings are encoded in UTF-8.
+In response to a value of "M" (or indeed anything other than "UTF-8"), YottaDB treats all 256 combinations of the 8 bits in a byte as a single character.

 **gtm_chset_locale** (z/OS only) specifies the locale for UTF-8 operations on z/OS.